OrF8/Bricker/README.md

 The project uses the DanoGameLab framework by Dan Nirel.

-# Fetures
+# Features
-- Classic brick-breaking gameplaywith modern enhancements.
+- Classic brick-breaking gameplay with modern enhancements.
 - Power-ups including extra paddles, multiple balls, and health bonuses.
 - Modular strategy pattern for extending game behavior dynamically.
 - Polished UI assets and sound effects to enhance the game experience.